ElliotGestrin/NAOChat/configs/README.md

 - print_listening [str]: If truly, this will be printed when ready to receive input.

 - print_heard [str]: If truly, this will be printed followed by what the perceived input after an input is received.
 Note that no whitespace is added before the input is printed.

+- *listener_timer_delay* [float]: How long, in seconds, the "timer" listener should wait before responding with the listener_timer_message

+- listener_timer_message [str]: The message sent by the "timer" listener

 - temp [float]: A value between 0 and 2 controlling how varied the responses will be.
 2 is very varied, 0 is deterministic.